fastlane/docs/docs/best-practices/continuous-integration.md

 trainer(output_directory: ENV["NEVERCODE_XUNIT_RESULTS_DIR"])
 ```

-## Publish your build artefacts
+## Publish your build artifacts

-You can use either `fastlane` to take care of artefact distribution or choose from a number of [Nevercode's own integartions](https://developer.nevercode.io/docs/what-kind-of-build-distribution-services-does-nevercode-support).
+You can use either `fastlane` to take care of artifact distribution or choose from a number of [Nevercode's own integrations](https://developer.nevercode.io/docs/what-kind-of-build-distribution-services-does-nevercode-support).

 ## Manage build versions

 To make your build version management easy, Nevercode exports the `NEVERCODE_BUILD_NUMBER` environment variable that you can use in your build script.
-For instance, your could make use of it within [`increment_version_number `](https://docs.fastlane.tools/actions/increment_version_number/) action to define a new version for each build.
+For instance, you could make use of it within [`increment_version_number`](https://docs.fastlane.tools/actions/increment_version_number/) action to define a new version for each build.

 ## More Information
 Check out [Nevercode documentation](https://developer.nevercode.io/docs) for more.